brevzin/cpp_proposals/3560_reflection_error_handling/reflection-error-handling.md

 tag: reflection
 ---

+# Revision History

+Since [@P3560R0], after discussion in an SG16 telecon, we changed the proposed API to be able to have a `string_view` constructor and `string` accessor.
+See [here](#post-sg16-telecon)

 # Introduction

-In [@P2996R8]{.title}, we had to answer the question of what the error handling mechanism should be.
+In [@P2996R9]{.title}, we had to answer the question of what the error handling mechanism should be.
 We considered four options:

 1. Returning an invalid reflection (similar to `NaN` for floating point)
 2. Returning a `std::expected<T, E>` for some reflection-specific error type `E`